arpangreat/Rust-Examples-New/README.md

 - Move includes an anonymous struct inside it.
 - Write includes a single String.
 - ChangeColor includes three i32 values.

+# Last Time I was on The beginning of The HashMap on common_collection/